Responsive Web Design - Optimizing for Mobile

 What is Responsive Design Exactly?

 Responsive web design solves the issue of multiple widths and heights across a varied array of devices by using a fluid grid system.
-This creates a “liquid layout” that flexes with the width of the browser window rather than “fixed width” layout that is stuck at a certain number of pixels across.
+This creates a “liquid layout” that flexes with the width of the browser window rather than a “fixed width” layout that is stuck at a certain number of pixels across.

 It goes a bit further than this, though, with the individual elements of the site resizing and rearranging themselves as the screen gets smaller or larger.
 This prevents things from getting messy or illegible as a layout squeezes itself onto a much tighter screen.